brickstool/ansible-role-consul-template/README.md

 This role installs and configures consul-template on systemd-enabled Linux systems.

-The overall aim of this role was to do one thing and one thing well - which in this case is installing the consul-template binary and systemd service unit.
+The overall aim of this role is to do one thing and do it well - which in this case is installing the consul-template binary and systemd service unit.

-There are no consul-template templates created or distributed, no weird and difficult-to-follow task loops, and no exceedingly long list of variables and defaults to use (in fact there are only a handful right now, with the possibility of slightly increasing that number in the future).
+The following items are **not** what this role will do:
+* Distribute or create consul-template templates
+* Allow for heavy tweaking and customization of default options
+* Do insanely complicated things with loops within loops within loops...

-However, what makes this role really stand out from similar roles (based on what I've been able to find online anyway) is that it configures consul-template as a systemd "instantiated service" (see [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html) or `man 5 systemd.service` for details).
+What really makes this role unique compared to others (the ones I have seen anyway) is that it configures consul-template as a systemd "instantiated service" (see [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html) or `man 5 systemd.service` for details).

-The systemd unit file in this repo is configured to launch consul-template with the `-config` parameter pointing to `/etc/consul-template.d/%I.hcl` - where `%I` is whatever string you pass to the service after the `@` but before the `.service` (`systemctl` assumes that you are referring to a service unless you specify otherwise).
-Assuming `/etc/consul-template.d/consul.hcl` exists, an instantiated consul-template service could be started like so:
+Configuring the consul-template service in this way means that you can effortlessly launch multiple consul-template systemd services that all use different configuration files.

+For example, if you wanted to use a consul-template configuration file located at `/etc/consul-template.d/consul.hcl`, you could easily launch it through the following command:

 ```sh
 $ sudo systemctl start consul-template@consul